CUgriffinlab/gnomes-submission/_sources/rules.rst.txt

 .. image:: score.png
   :width: 500

 Note that a team may only win in one of the above categories.
-Thus, four different teams will receive prizes.
+Thus, four different teams will receive prizes. **Note that in order to be eligible to prizes, an *active effort on the participant's part* has to have been made.**

 -----------------------------------
 Prizes